It's fun to find out...

 New clients please call to book :)

-Gift certificates are available in any amount.
-Please call to purchase or go to https://squareup.com/store/amethyst-point to purchase online.
+Gift certificates are available at https://squareup.com/store/amethyst-point to purchase online.

-GIFT CERTIFICATES ARE NOT AVAILABLE FOR PICKUP AT THIS LOCATION.
+GIFT CERTIFICATES ARE NOT AVAILABLE FOR PICKUP AT THIS LOCATION OR BY PHONE.